Mongrel.io User Documentation

 delimiter: Character used to separate columns in the output.
 Defaults to comma (

 includeEndRowDelimiter: When enabled, adds a row delimiter after the final row of data.
-Defaults to

 Quote and Escape Control